OlutolaFakehinde/Pandas-Matplotlib-Projects/README.md

 # PROJECTS

 ## Introduction
-These projects I "walked-through" with my tutor and mentor - Toyin.
+These projects I "walked-through" with my tutor and mentor.

 This first project in Pandas analysed "IT Developers Survey" with dataset of 89,184 rows by 84 columns